openharmony/docs/en/application-dev/reference/apis/js-apis-application-StaticSubscriberExtensionContext.md

 | 16000055 | Installation-free timed out.                                 |
 | 16200001 | The caller has been released.                                |
 | 16300003 | The target application is not self application.              |

+For details about the error codes, see [Ability Error Codes](../errorcodes/errorcode-ability.md).

 **Example**